Understanding the Differences between the Extrema Ratio ONTOS and the New ONTOS II

 Then you want to process some wood and the only wood is stuff laying on the ground.
 This wood will never be as clean and free of dirt like fresh sawn timber or dead wood still on the tree, plus you may not have a choice here.
 Essentially you are taking a big knife made with a steel, of whose edge will resist damage to a greater extent better than N690 all things being equal.

 Now you are saying, heck why no just harden N690 to over 60HRC?
-Well if one does this then any stainless properties will go out the window because the higher the HRC for N690 the less resistance it has to corrosion and heck that's why you would choose N690 for such a knife if you plan on working in wet/damp conditions all the time and not a high probability of keeping the blade dry, then this might be case just to use a HRC 58 knife.
-That being said, S600 is not corrosion proof and one should keep it dry.
-So where will S600 shine?
+Well if one does this, any stainless properties will go out the window because the higher the HRC for N690 the less resistance it has to corrosion and heck that's why you would choose N690 for such a knife if you plan on working in wet/damp conditions all the time and not a high probability of keeping the blade dry, then this might be the case just to use a HRC 58 knife.
+That being said, S600 is not as resistant to corrosion, and one should keep it dry.

 So if you don't know, what is in Böhler's S600?